Relationship Advice If You Have HIV or AIDS

 Relationships may be affected in psychological, emotional, mental, health, physical, sexual ways, economic and financial ways.

-A person with the viral infection who falls pregnant, is highly likely to transmit the infection to the unborn baby.
+A person with a viral infection who falls pregnant is highly likely to transmit the infection to the unborn baby.

 Persons with HIV, experience life limitations that may be frustrating or impact self-confidence: